 Figure 2.
 Tentatively selected plan (TSP) for the Harbor Deepening Improvements (HDCI) Project and the boundaries of the existing 50-foot channel.
 This data is for the 4-foot deepening alternative.
+The Recommended Plan is seen in Figure 3.

 Figure 3.
-Difference in footprint of a 4-foot deepening versus a 5-foot deepening.
+The Recommended Plan for the HDCI project is the 5-foot deepening.
+The difference in footprint of a 4-foot deepening versus a 5-foot deepening is shown here.

 Figure 4.
-Federal Navigation Channels involved in HDCI TSP.
+Federal Navigation Channels involved in HDCI Recommended Plan.